isomerpages/mlaw-lripd/_information-for-public/filing-a-complaint-against-an-insolvency-practitioner.md

 <p>If you wish to file a complaint or have information relating to the improper
-conduct of an insolvency practitioner, please provide us with the details by completing the <a href="https://go.gov.sg/ipcomplaintsform20220705" rel="noopener noreferrer nofollow" target="_blank">Insolvency Practitioners Complaints Form </a>and submitting it to us <a href="http://www.go.gov.sg/contactminlaw" rel="noopener nofollow" target="_blank">here</a>
-<a href="https://eservices.mlaw.gov.sg/enquiry/" rel="noopener noreferrer nofollow" target="_blank"></a>together with the relevant supporting documents.
-Alternatively, the
-documents may be sent via post to:
+conduct of an insolvency practitioner, please provide us with the details by completing the <a href="https://go.gov.sg/ipcomplaintsform20220705" rel="noopener noreferrer nofollow" target="_blank">Insolvency Practitioners Complaints Form </a>and submitting it to us <a href="http://www.go.gov.sg/contactminlaw" rel="noopener nofollow" target="_blank">here</a>together with the relevant supporting documents.
+Alternatively, the documents may be sent via post to:
 <br>
 <br><strong>Licensing Officer</strong>
 <br>45 Maxwell Road, The URA Centre (East Wing), #07-11